-Phone: (808) 689-2936 Email: uhwoada@hawaii.edu
+Administration & Health Science, A124 Phone: (808) 689-2935 Email: uhwoada@hawaii.edu Website: https://westoahu.hawaii.edu/disabilityservices

-Website: https://westoahu.hawaii.edu/disabilityservices

-Students with disabilities who will require auxiliary aids and/ or special services must contact the Coordinator of Disability Support and Success (email: uhwoada@hawaii.edu; phone: (808) 689-2935), to ensure timeliness of services.
-An initial appointment will be made to discuss services offered at UH West Oʻahu.
-Students seeking special services are required to provide complete disability documentation.
+Students with disabilities who will require auxiliary aids and/ or special services must contact the Coordinator of Disability Support and Success (email: uhwoada@hawaii.edu; phone: (808) 689-2935; Star Balance Kiosk), to ensure timeliness of services.
+An initial appointment will be made to discuss services offered at UH West O'ahu.
+Students seeking special services are encouraged but not required to provide complete disability documentation.
 Documentation should include a diagnostic statement identifying the disability, any treatment and medications currently prescribed or in use, a description of the impact of the disability in an educational setting, recommended accommodations in an educational setting, and the credential of the diagnosing professional should also be included.
-The disability documentation will then be reviewed by the disability coordinator to determine appropriate accommodations.
-If the disability documentation is determined to be incomplete, the disability coordinator may request additional documentation.
+The disability coordinator will engage in an interactive process with the student to determine appropriate accommodations.